Siva

 Srimat Shankaracharya praised Lord Shiva thus:

-mahAdripArshve cha taTe ramantaM sampUjyamAnaM satataM munIndraiH |
+mahAdripArshve cha taTe ramantaM sampUjyamAnaM satataM munIndraiH |Meaning:

 surAsurairyaxa mahoragADhyaiH kedAramIshaM shivamekamIDe ||